softwaresaved/software-deposit-guidance/markdown/WhenToDepositSoftware.md

 They don't create unique persistent digital identifiers for your deposits (only URLs), repositories could be deleted by yourself later (breaking links to URLs in papers by you or others) or the repository hosting service may go out of business.

-A digital repository allows you to archive your software in a place which will ensure it is available for yourself and others to inspect and reuse long after your project has ended, and with a persistent digital identifier too.
+A digital repository allows you to archive your software in a place which will ensure it is available for yourself and others to inspect and reuse long after your project has ended and with a persistent digital identifier too.

 ## Is your project going into a hiatus?